nodejs/security-wg/processes/WIP-bug_bounty_proposal.md

 The proposed process for considering a Bug Bounty program makes heavy reference to existing work that the Security WG has already started (establishing a triage team, organized disclosure system, etc.) and ongoing partnership with HackerOne.
 High level process:

--[ ] Security WG reviews readiness and desire to have such a program (presume yes unless someone objects) -[ ] Security WG presents proposal to CTC (see next steps on how to get there) -[ ] Security WG & CTC establish Bug Bounty Leader & Bug Bounty Team (will take additional coordination across org)
+-[ ] Security WG reviews readiness and desire to have such a program (presume yes unless someone objects) -[ ] Security WG presents proposal to TSC (see next steps on how to get there) -[ ] TSC / Security WG bring funding proposal before Board -[ ] Security WG & TSC establish Bug Bounty Leader & Bug Bounty Team (will take additional coordination across org)

 ## Next steps